Kahn/freetel/easy-asterisk-gui/README.txt

 project.
 Just how easy can we make Asterisk to use?
 So I scratched the itch.

-Easy Asterisk has the following features that make it reasonably unique.
+Mini Asterisk has the following features that make it reasonably unique.
 They may be good or bad features depending on your point of view!

-* Easy Asterisk is "un-featured" - it hides many of the advanced Asterisk features in the interest of simple and fast configuration.
+* Mini Asterisk is "un-featured" - it hides many of the advanced Asterisk features in the interest of simple and fast configuration.

 * Light weight so it can run on embedded boxes like the IP0X family.